Cambridge-Hands-On-Science/Experiments/Experiments/Engineering/The Mathematical Bridge.md

 **Before Mitigation**: Likelihood: 4, Severity: 3, Overall: 12

 **Mitigation**: Make sure bridge held by demonstrator, warn people not to stand on it, don't use in high wind.

+Call a first aider in the event of injury.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4